marczaku/algodata-200-assignment/README.md

 In this Assignment, You need to set your own goals.
 They need to be agreed on with your lecturer, though.

+Upload a document named `GOALS.md` to specify your goals before working on the project.

 ## Requirements:

 1. Your Application needs to face a Pathfinding Problem of some kind.